Come and discover the rich history of England's oldest medical college!

 If you are travelling by train to the RCP, the nearest train stations are Euston (11 mins); Marylebone (20 mins); King's Cross and St Pancras International (25 mins).

 If you are travelling by bus, the nearest bus stops are Euston Road (Stop D; 6mins); Regent's Park Station (Stop B; 4mins); Albany Street (Stop C; 4 mins).

 The RCP is outside the congestion charge zone.
 We have limited car parking spaces available for RCP members and fellows and disabled visitors which are available to book in advance.
 On-street parking is available in Regent's Park and there is a pre-bookable car parking facility close to the venue.

 Before travelling please take a look at TfL's travel accessibility site for information on which stations, services, lifts and escalators are out of operation, how to navigate London's public transport with step-free access, and other relevant accessibility updates.

 To make arrangements please phone us on +44 (0)20 3075 1200 or +44 (0)20 3075 1363 in advance of arrival.
 Unfortunately, spaces cannot be guaranteed.

 The RCP museum and gardens are open to the public Monday-Friday, 9am-5pm.

 The museum and exhibition 'Under the skin' will be closed on the following days:

 Friday 20 December 2019 and Tuesday 24 December 2019 - 1 January 2020.

-Please note we will be closed on the following days in 2019:
+The library reading room will be closed on the following days: